-- (i) Public Information
+- (i) Central or State Public Information

 - (ii) Corporate governance

 - (iii) Board of Directors

 - (iv) Shelf Prospectus

-- (a) Write down any five differences between a limited company and partnership. - (b) Pigmo Ltd. sent notices to its members on 22nd July, 2013 for its AGM to be held on 19th August, 2013.
+- (a) State any five differences between a public company and a private company. - (b) Pigmo Ltd. sent notices to its members on 22nd July, 2013 for its AGM to be held on 19th August, 2013.
 Subsequent to the said notice, Mr. Paul acquired 100 shares of the company on 31st July, 2013 through the depositories.
 Whether Mr. Paul is entitled to attend the AGM of the company to be held on 19th August, 2013 even though no notice of the meeting has been sent to him?
-Give reason. - (c) In which cases the directors can be removed from office by the Central Government? - (d) What are the duties to be performed by the auditors in the course of audit?
+Give reason. - (c) State Sweat Equity Shares.
+List the applications of Securities Premium in the context of Shares Issued at Premium. - (d) State the duties to be performed by the auditors in the course of audit?